-"Training your glutes will give you more speed and explosive power," says Simon King personal trainer and owner of Cre8 Fitness gym in London, England.
+"Training your glutes will give you more speed and explosive power," says Simon King, a personal trainer and the owner of Cre8 Fitness in London.
 All in all, unilateral exercises are a great way to improve flexibility and balance.
-And, King adds, "Compound exercises like lunges elicit a huge metabolism response, meaning you burn [a ton of] calories.
-If you're ready to bulletproof your body, reduce your risk of injury with the added reward of strong glutes, lean hamstrings, and toned calves, then let's get started with the 15 best lunge variations.
+And, King adds, "Compound exercises like lunges elicit a huge metabolism response, meaning you burn [a ton of] calories."

-- Drive through your heel(s) to get maximum glute recruitment
+- Drive through your heel(s) to maximally recruit your glutes

 - Keep hips aligned to protect any knee deviation

-- Ensure your core is braced to create intra-abdominal pressure
+- Brace your core to create intra-abdominal pressure

-- Your head should remain still throughout every exercise
+- Keep your head still throughout every exercise

-If you’re a beginner, King suggests starting with a static or walking lunge, concentrating on the quality of each rep. Start with 3 sets of 10 reps each leg.
-As you become more competent think about challenging your body as much as possible, increasing the amount of reps and sets, even working towards 10 sets of 10 reps on a more advanced exercise like the Rear Foot Elevated Lunge holding dumbbells in each hand.
+If you’re a beginner, start with a simple static lunge or walking lunge, concentrating on the quality of each rep. Start with 3 sets of 10 reps for each leg.
+As you become more competent, think about challenging your body as much as possible, increasing the amount of reps and sets, even working toward 10 sets of 10 reps on a more advanced exercise like the rear foot elevated lunge holding dumbbells in each hand.